CHEUNG CHAU BUN FESTIVAL 2019 (Main events - Piu Sik Parade and Bun Scrambling Competition Sunday 12th May 2019)

 Visitors intending to take the “Fast Ferry” service should arrive at the pier well before departure time.
 Passengers are counted on board and standing is not allowed.
 The “Fast Ferry” may leave before scheduled departure time if full.
 On 12th May demand will be very high and additional ferry services operate with the number of sailings increased to 5 or 6 per hour at peak times.

-First Ferry Triple-Deck Ordinary Ferry from Central arriving at Cheung Chau Harbour
+First Ferry Triple-Deck Ordinary Ferry from Central at Cheung Chau Ferry Pier

-SPECIAL TRANSPORT ARRANGEMENTS FOR VISITORS RETURNING FROM CHEUNG CHAU AFTER THE BUN SCRAMBLING COMPETITION;
+SPECIAL TRANSPORT ARRANGEMENTS FOR VISITORS RETURNING FROM CHEUNG CHAU TO CENTRAL AFTER THE BUN SCRAMBLING COMPETITION;

-First Ferry will operate an additional “Ordinary Ferry” service from Cheung Chau to Central at 1-15am , after the conclusion of the Bun Scrambling Competition.
+First Ferry operates an additional “Ordinary Ferry” service from Cheung Chau to Central at 1-15am , after the conclusion of the Bun Scrambling Competition.

 For more information on Outlying Island Ferry Services see FERRIES-OUTLYING ISLANDS